NHIndustries MRH-90 Taipan: Procurement

 In 2004, Australia announced it would order 12 NH90s to supplement the Army's aging S-70A Black Hawk helicopters.
 In June 2006, the Australian Defence Force (ADF) announced plans to replace its S-70A-9 Black Hawk and Westland Sea King helicopters; a further 34 NH90s were ordered for a total of 46; four were manufactured in Europe while 42 being manufactured locally by Australian Aerospace (an Airbus Helicopters subsidiary) in Brisbane.
-Its ADF designation and name "MRH-90 Taipan" refers to its use as a "Multi Role Helicopter" and refers to a native species of snake.
+Its ADF designation and name "MRH-90 Taipan" refers to its use as a "Multi Role Helicopter" and refers to a native genus of snakes.
 The first MRH-90 entered service in December 2007 with the Army.
 Six MRH-90s would be operated by 808 Squadron of the Royal Australian Navy (RAN), which was reformed in 2011 and recommissioned in 2013.
 Overall, there were 46 airframes in service, with a 47th kept as a spare.

 The first airframe took flight in Marignane, France in March 2007, to be delivered to Australia that year.
 The first two were delivered in December 2007.

 Out of 46, 42 of the aircraft were assembled by Australian Aerospace, which was part of Airbus Helicopters (Eurocopter before 2014).
 The helicopter was ordered by the Australian Department of Defence starting in 2004 to fulfil the AIR 9000 programme.
 Twelve were ordered in 2004 for Phase 2 of AIR 9000, and an additional 34 were ordered in 2006 in later phases.
 The Australian assembled aircraft were part of the Australian Industry Capability Package, which included work at facilities in Townsville, Oakey, Nowra and Holsworthy, Australia.
 By 2011, 15 aircraft had been delivered.

 A 47th MRH-90, in addition to the 46, was added and allowed one air-frame to be used as a Ground Training Device.
 Overall the MRH-90 supplemented or replaced Black Hawks or Sea Kings in Australian service.

 The procurement included the Australian Industry Capability Package, which included final construction facilities in Australia, at facilities in Townsville, Oakey, Nowra and Holsworthy, Australia.